SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/close-reasons.md

 ###[C] Apple iTunes Store Policy
 I'm voting to close this question because questions about [iTunes App Store policies are off-topic on $SITENAME$](//https://meta.stackoverflow.com/q/272165).
 Some questions may be on topic at [Apple.SE](//apple.stackexchange.com/help/on-topic)

+###[C] SW Dev Process & SW Eng
+I'm voting to close this question because questions about the software development process and software engineering, including quality assurance, architecture & design are off topic on $SITENAME$.
+You might try posting on [SoftwareEngineering.SE](//meta.stackoverflow.com/a/254571/1677912).